benjymous/annotations/sandman/sandman.08.md

 Another hint at this prequel is given in _Sandman_ #47.
 Note that Dream is carrying all his tools at the time of his capture.
-Neil has said that he is interested in writing a miniseries about these events after the main series is concluded.
+Neil has said that he is interested in writing a miniseries about these events after the main series is concluded, which indeed happened 17 years after the end of The Sandman with the release of Overture in 2013.

 Intro, page 2, paragraph 4:  The information that the Order was embroiled in a scandal when Sykes and Cripps was also mentioned in Sandman